-For entry into Year 13 you should be aiming to achieve as many GCSE points as you can.
-GCSE points (GCSE points are scored as follows using the actual GCSE grades obtained: A\=5, A=4, B=3, C\=2, C=1) and at least a grade C in English and Mathematics.
+For entry into Year 13, you should be aiming to achieve as many GCSE points as you can.
+We score GCSE points as follows using the actual GCSE grades obtained: A=5, A=4, B=3, C=2, C=1.
+You will also need at least a grade C in English and Mathematics to progress into 6th Form.
 Our admissions criteria for 6th Form are on the school website, but because many A-Level courses require at least a B at GCSE to access the A-Level class, you should certainly be aiming for more than the six passes mentioned in these criteria.